SeitaBV/v2g-liberty/README.md

 # The setting must be an integer value between 60 and 100, default is 100.
 car_max_soc_in_percent: 100

+# What is the avarage electricity usage of your car in watt-hour (Wh) per km?
+# In most cars you can find historical data in the menu's.
+Normally this is somewhere
+# between 140 (very efficient!) and 300 (rather in-efficient vans)
+# Make sure you use the right "unit of measure", use a dot not a comma.
+car_avarage_wh_per_km: 180

 # Max (dis-)charge_power in Watt
 #   Be safe:
 #   Please consult a certified electrician what max power can be set on